jdavidm/learn-stata/scripts/01-git-github.md

 [On screen: Navigate through the folders to the file you edited and click it to open.]

-You can see that:

-I’m on my branch.

-The file we edited now includes the new text.
+You can see that the file I edited now includes the new text.

 [On screen: Click on the “History” for that file or the repository’s “Commits” view, and point at the most recent commit.]